 - Adult chickens who are fed only commercial food and do not have access to any other food or treats do not need grit.
 The feed is soft enough not to require grinding.

-- However, just as with baby chicks, once your flock is eating anything else including any form of treats, they need to be given something to help them grind the food.
+- However, just as with baby chicks, once your flock is eating anything else including any form of treats or bugs, they need to be given something to help them grind the food.

 - An adult chicken needs a fairly coarse mix so you need to ask your feed store to make sure you're getting the right grade.
 If it's too fine, it will pass through the system without stopping.